SonaliP11/Unwind-Your-Mind/README.md

 ### Expand Resources or Support Library
 - Increase the variety of motivational quotes, continuously add new articles, tips and techniques to keep the content fresh and relevant.

-### Feedback, Sucess Stories and Improvement
-- Introduce a feedback system where users can share their experiences, their Sucess Stories and suggestions for improving the website's features and content.

 ### Dynamic Content Updates
 - Photos and fonts will be updated regularly based on user preferences and client feedback to ensure the website remains visually appealing and relevant.

 ### Motivational Videos
 - A section for motivational and inspiring videos will be added in the next submission.

+### Feedback, Sucess Stories and Improvement
+- Introduce a feedback system where users can share their experiences, their Sucess Stories and suggestions for improving the website's features and content.

+## Acknowledgment

+- I would like to extend my heartfelt thanks to [Code Institute](https://codeinstitute.net) for providing this incredible platform and the opportunity to develop "Unwind Your Mind."

+- Special thanks to the instructors and mentors - Emma Lamont, Spencer and Ruairidh MacArthur for their invaluable guidance and support throughout the process.

+- I am also deeply grateful to my family for their unwavering encouragement and belief in my abilities.
+This project would not have been possible without their support.